goldenskygiang/COMP2020-P2-RISCV/documentation.md

 The circuit receives 3 inputs: the computed address `Add` from the ALU, `DataIn` for write, and the `BA` signal specifying whether this instruction works with byte instead of word.

 Bits 0-21 of `Add` are extracted, then the least 2 bits are separated from those bit to output `Id`, which is the position of the selected byte from the Word address.
-The other 20 bits are used as the word address `WA` in the RAM.
+The other 20 bits are used as the word address `WA` in  RAM.

 `Id` and `DataIn` go through the circuit BytePos to get the formatted output `DataOut`.